-I am a musician, artist, and German professor.
+I am a musician, artist, and professor of German Language and Literature.

-Music: I specialize in Children’s Creative Music Theater Workshops.
+Music: I am a singer, performing the works of Joni Mitchell, backed by a jazz trio.
 I have developed music enrichment programs for elementary schools in Healdsburg and Geyserville where I have taught vocal music for over 10 years.
 Working with children in music is its own reward and I am aware of the rare good fortune I have to also be paid to do it.
 I am a classically-trained pianist, currently pursuing challenging selections from the repertoire of Schubert, Chopin, Liszt, and Bach.
-As a vocalist I perform the music of Joni Mitchell, accompanying myself on guitar, keyboard, and dulcimer.

 Art: Sight-size realism is the method I use in painting my oil still lives.
 I would call my work domestic realism since my favorite subject matter is my 1940s era chrome coffeepot in which my domestic surroundings are reflected around me as I paint.
 Decay, in the form of rusted objects and old leather books, is set against the sharp convex images reflected in the chrome globe, offering a visual irony that I find endlessly intriguing.
 I have shown and sold my pieces in juried shows.